pennyl67/openminted-guidelines/guidelines_for_providers_of_corpora/how-to-make-your-resources-interoperable.md

 * Make sure that you fill in the metadata record all the elements required for citing your resource[^1], i.e. the creator of the resource, a title, the resource type and an identifier, and optionally, the publication date, the version and the publisher or distributor.
 * Use standard classification vocabularies \(e.g. [MeSH](https://www.nlm.nih.gov/mesh/), [DDC](https://www.oclc.org/dewey.en.html), [LCSH](http://id.loc.gov/authorities/subjects.html) etc.\) for adding classification tags to your material and specify the vocabulary you use in the metadata record; provide at least one broad category for your material \(e.g. life sciences, computing etc.\).
 * In all cases, where linking to other resources or entities \(e.g. persons, projects etc.\) in the metadata records is added, please try to do this through unique and persistent identifiers of authority lists and sources, to the extent possible, documenting also the authority and/or scheme it adheres to.
+* If you want to** **provide **annotated corpora**, please note that OpenMinTeD has endorsed the use of the [XML Metadata Interchange](http://www.omg.org/spec/XMI/) \(XMI\) format, specifically the representation of a [UIMA CAS](https://uima.apache.org/d/uimaj-2.9.0/references.html#ugr.ref.xmi) to encode annotations on text in particular when exchanging data between components within a workflow; the RDF-based [WebAnnotation](https://www.w3.org/annotation/) standard will be used to make annotations produced by OpenMinTeD workflows accessible to third parties and to encode annotations above the text level, e.g. on document/collection level.

 Please, note that there are no general requirements yet for corpora to be used for ancillary purposes \(e.g. for training a tool\), as these are dependent on the requirements of the software that will use them and on the purpose of use.

 ---